 Dr. Lee completed her undergraduate and master's studies at McGill University in Montreal, and holds a Doctor of Musical Arts in Performance and Literature from the University of Illinois at Urbana-Champaign, where she took additional doctoral work in Musicology and Library and Information Science.
 She also holds an Executive Certificate in Public and Nonprofit Leadership from the Harvard Kennedy School.
-Her performance teachers have included Charlotte Mattax, Hank Knox, Luc Beauséjour, Joyce Lindorff, Allison So, Sr. Lucile Gagné, and Kenneth Gilbert, and she has studied in masterclasses with Arthur Haas, Andrew Willis, David Breitman, and Malcolm Bilson.
+Her performance teachers have included Charlotte Mattax, Hank Knox, Luc Beauséjour, Joyce Lindorff, Allison So, Sr. Lucile Gagné, and Kenneth Gilbert, and she has studied in masterclasses with Robert Levin, Arthur Haas, Andrew Willis, David Breitman, and Malcolm Bilson.

-Currently Guest Editor of the Early Keyboard Journal and the Editor of the Historical Keyboard Society of North America (HKSNA) Newsletter, Lee taught music history and music appreciation at Illinois Wesleyan University and is a past Thesis and Dissertation Reviewer of the School of Music of the University of Illinois.
+Currently Editor of the Early Keyboard Journal and the Historical Keyboard Society of North America (HKSNA) Newsletter, Lee taught music history and music appreciation at Illinois Wesleyan University and is a past Thesis and Dissertation Reviewer of the School of Music of the University of Illinois.
 She is the Immediate Past President and a member of the Board of Directors of HKSNA, and has served as a board and advisory member of numerous regional and international arts, cultural and social-service organizations.